Immunization Requirements FAQs

 No, one or the other.

-No worries.
 Your application will not be denied based on your immunization record.
 If you are offered a rotation spot, we will notify you of what you still need.

 No, the vaccine series will suffice.